 The highest point of Colorado is Mount Elbert.
 Mount Elbert with 4,401 metres (14,440 ft) elevation is also the highest summit of the Rocky Mountains.
 Mount Elbert is located in Lake County and it’s part of the Sawatch Range in Central Colorado.
 The 30 highest major summits of Rocky Mountains of North America are also located in Colorado.

 8. Colorado is the Only U.S. State that Lies Entirely Above 1,000 Meters Elevation

 The lowest point of Colorado is 3,317 feet (1,011 m) elevation in Arikaree River that flows out of Yuma County, Colorado into Cheyenne County, Kansas.
 It makes Colorado the only U.S state that lies entirely above 1000 meters elevation.
 We also need to mention that the lowest point of Colorado is still higher than the high point of 18 states and Washington, D.C.

 9. Denver is the Largest City within 500 Miles (800 Km)

 Denver is located in strategic point for distribution of goods and services to the Mountain States, Southwest states, as well as all western states.
 Denver is the largest city within 500 miles (800km).
 It’s nearly equidistant from large cities of the Midwest, such as Chicago and St. Louis and some large cities of the West Coast, such as Los Angeles and San Francisco.
-Denver also is an important financial center.
+Denver is also an important financial center.

 10. Denver Metro Area is the Smallest Metropolitan Area to Have a Team in All Four Major Sports